Preetpalkaur3701/CGI-Python/README.md

 This defaults to ['/cgi-bin', '/htbin'] and describes directories to treat as containing CGI scripts.

 Open in the browser:
-$ python -mwebbrowser http://localhost:8000/cgi-bin/(The name of your file)
+$ python -mwebbrowser http://localhost:8000/cgi-bin/ (The name of your file)